librenms/librenms/doc/API/PollerGroups.md

 ###`get_poller_group`

-Gets a specific poller group
+Gets a specific poller group or all if none is specified

 Route: `/api/v0/poller_group/:poller_group`

-- poller_group: name or id of the poller group to get
+- poller_group: optional name or id of the poller group to get

 Output: